 Maintenance and reworking

-Backing bearings in the middle of the roll are subjected to heavier loads than backing bearings at the ends of the roll.
+Backing bearings in the middle of the roll are subjected to heavier loads than those at the ends of the roll.
 As the middle bearings wear more than the others, they should be replaced more often.

 Because of the design, the outer shafts of cluster mills are much more heavily loaded than the inner ones.
 This also leads to increased wear on the backing bearings on the outer shafts.
 It is therefore recommended that the backing bearings on a heavily loaded shaft should regularly be moved to a less heavily loaded shaft.
 This strategy pays off as the service life of all the backing bearings will be considerably extended.